k41zen/SecurityCenter/README.md

 ## sc-getrunning.py

-At the time of writing this it's not possible to display outside of the gui a list of running jobs within SecurityCenter.
+At the time of writing this it's not possible to display, outside of the SecurityCenter GUI, a list of running jobs within SecurityCenter.
 A feature request does exist but not sure on when this is likely to be implemented.

 Whilst that works its way through the "system", this script displays scans which have a "running" state within SecurityCenter.